30 September 2023

 Current Status

 The status of reactors is updated as events occur or are made public.
-“Current Status” of reactors reflects the status known as of the latest update as indicated underneath the general map, or as of the date mentioned on the respective reactor popup.
+“Current Status” of reactors reflects the status known as of the latest DataViz update as indicated underneath the general map, or as of the date mentioned on the respective reactor popup.

 Under Construction